-Daylight savings time is only a few days away.
+Daylight savings time is only a few days away so it’s time to start building trellises and privacy screens.
 With Spring on the horizon, I find myself thinking about outdoor projects!
 When you live in a suburban neighbourhood, where the houses are packed in like sardines, it leaves a lot to be desired in terms of privacy.

 If you build a trellis this spring, you could have a lush green look – and more privacy – by summer!